Hansjoachim Walther: Germany

 Walther was one of 144 Volkskammer co-opted to the Bundestag following German reunification.
 Walther, alongside other East German political leaders, was appointed Minister for Special Affairs in the Third Kohl cabinet.

 In the 1990 German federal election, the DSU under his leadership failed to pass the five-percent threshold.
-The party received only about 1 % in the new states and 0,19 % nationwide.
+The party received only about 1% in the new states and 0,19 % nationwide.
 The DSU, already fearing it would miss the five percent threshold nationwide, had originally advocated for the five percent threshold being separate for former East Germany.

-A large reason for their crushing defeat was the adamant refusal of the CDU and Helmut Kohl personally of an demand by the CSU, whereby the CDU would stand down in three single-member constituencies, which would have allowed the DSU to bypass the five-percent threshold.
+A large reason for their crushing defeat was the adamant refusal of the CDU and Helmut Kohl personally of a demand by the CSU, whereby the CDU would stand down in three single-member constituencies, which would have allowed the DSU to bypass the five-percent threshold.
 Walther had defended this so-called Huckepackverfahren (piggybacking), which has had historical precedent, for example in the 1957 West German federal election, from accusations of favoritism in the Volkskammer.

 The party also failed to make inroads in the 1990 state elections in former East Germany and after the CSU dropped its immense financial support, the party quickly faded into irrelevancy.
 Walther himself joined the Christian Democratic Union in 1993, for which he was elected to the Ilm-Kreis district council.